jsh-1235/linux-cmd-tutorial/system/power.md

 ## reboot (halt, poweroff, reboot - Halt, power-off or reboot the machine)

 - reboot
+- reboot --halt (Halt the machine.)
-- reboot --halt (Force immediate halt/power-off/reboot)
+- reboot -f (Force immediate halt, power-off, or reboot.)
-- reboot -p (Switch off the machine)
+- reboot -p (Power-off the machine, regardless of which one of the three commands is invoked.)

 ## shutdown